adelloste/viewer-text-recognition/README.md

 ## Setup

 - clone this repository
-- install all packages needed: `npm install`
+- install all packages needed: `yarn install`
-- you are ready! start the app: `npm run start`
+- you are ready! start the app: `yarn start`